#Provide reliable and secure channels for the transmission of financial information

 On the other hand, forcing the sender to verify the authenticity of the data by himself every time he initiates a transaction, sooner or later, will result in the imposition of serious errors in the money transfer process that can no longer be corrected.

-What should we do in case we face this situation?
+So, what should we do in case we face this situation?

 #Lay the foundations of a foolproof security system